Astronomy (magazine): History

 Astronomy is a magazine about the science and hobby of astronomy.
-Based near Milwaukee in Waukesha, Wisconsin, it is produced by Kalmbach Publishing.
+Based near Milwaukee in Brookfield, Wisconsin, it was produced by Kalmbach Publishing.
 Astronomy’s readers include those interested in astronomy and those who want to know about sky events, observing techniques, astrophotography, and amateur astronomy in general.

 Astronomy was founded in 1973 by Stephen A. Walther, a graduate of the University of Wisconsin–Stevens Point and amateur astronomer.
 The first issue, August 1973, consisted of 48 pages with five feature articles and information about what to see in the sky that month.
 Issues contained astrophotos and illustrations created by astronomical artists.
 Walther had worked part time as a planetarium lecturer at the University of Wisconsin–Milwaukee and developed an interest in photographing constellations at an early age.
-Although even in childhood he was interested to obsession in Astronomy, he did so poorly in mathematics that his mother despaired that he would ever be able to earn a living.
-However he graduated in Journalism from the University of Wisconsin Stevens Point, and as a senior class project he created a business plan for a magazine for amateur astronomers.
+Although even in childhood he was interested to obsession in astronomy, he did so poorly in mathematics that his mother despaired that he would ever be able to earn a living.
+However he graduated in Journalism from the University of Wisconsin-Stevens Point, and as a senior class project he created a business plan for a magazine for amateur astronomers.
 With the help of his brother David, he was able to bring the magazine to fruition.
 He died in 1977.

 AstroMedia Corp., the company Walther had founded to publish Astronomy in Milwaukee, brought in Richard Berry as editor.
 Berry also created the offshoot Odyssey, aimed at young readers, and the specialized Telescope Making.
 In 1985, Milwaukee hobby publisher Kalmbach bought Astronomy.

 In 1992, Richard Berry left the magazine and Robert Burnham took over as chief editor.
 Kalmbach discontinued Deep Sky and Telescope Making magazines and sold Odyssey.
 In 1996 Bonnie Gordon, now a professor at Central Arizona College, assumed the editorship.
 David J. Eicher, the creator of "Deep Sky," became chief editor in 2002.

 The Astronomy staff also produces other publications.
 These have included Explore the Universe; Beginner’s Guide to Astronomy; Origin and Fate of the Universe; Mars: Explore the Red Planet's Past, Present, and Future; Atlas of the Stars; Cosmos; and 50 Greatest Mysteries of the Universe.
 There also was, for a time in the mid-2000s, a Brazilian edition – published by Duetto Editora – called Astronomy Brasil.
 However, due mainly to low circulation numbers, Duetto ceased its publication in September 2007.

+The magazine along with Kalmbach Media's railroad interest magazines, was sold to Firecrown Media in 2024.